Y-Wohler/CE301---Individual-Capstone-Project-2021/README.md

 •Easy to play, maybe a tutorial if it isn’t self-explanatory.

 I will update these requirements each time, I find something interesting to implement or a must needed requirements so the users can enjoy playing the game.
 I will update Jira on each interface and state I am at.

+HOW TO RUN
+OPEN AND RUN MAINACTIVITY AFTER SETTING UP ANDROID APK